-Yoga and Teen Mental Health
+Teen Yoga and Mental Health

 Yoga is a powerful tool for promoting teen mental health—naturally.
 This ancient practice is surprisingly effective.
 It enhances health and well-being, protects against substance abuse, and helps teens learn self-care.
+As a tool in the recovery process, yoga for teens can help avoid relapse by providing an alternative way to relieve stress and reduce fear.

 For adolescents, whose brains are still developing, learning to self-regulate is key to a healthy body and mind.
 Yoga helps build the brain’s executive function.
 This is the part of the brain that regulates impulse control and how we react to stress and challenging emotions and situations.
 Mindfulness practices like yoga and meditation calm the limbic system, which ignites primitive drives and catalyzes risk-taking behaviors.
 In addition, it enhances the work of the prefrontal cortex, which makes decisions and regulates emotions.